Western Airlines Flight 2605: Aircraft

 One more passenger died of his injuries at American British Cowdray Hospital on November 18, bringing the total fatality count of passengers and crew to 72.
 Of the 17 surviving passengers, 15 were injured.

-As of November 6, three people on board who had died had not yet been identified or claimed, and the coroner's office created face models of those victims to assist in identification.
+As of November 6, three bodies had not been identified or claimed, and the coroner's office created face models to assist in identification.
 The rest were identified by nationality.

 Ground

 Differing totals of ground injuries and fatalities were reported.
 Ground fatalities were reported as being just one (the driver of the truck parked on Runway 23L) to as many as three (the driver and two people in the Eastern Airlines building).
 As many as 30 people were injured, including those on the ground injured by flying debris.

 Airport closure

 Mexico City International Airport was forced to close to flights temporarily, and 2,000 people were reported to have traveled to the airport to view the crash site and wreckage on Friday, November 2.